 The workshop schedule for 2013 will be posted when it becomes available.

-The Natural Science Illustration Workshop is for anyone interested in the intersection of art and science.
-Whether you want to illustrate your natural history journal with sketches or watercolor, hone your observational skills and artistic talents to create scientifically accurate drawings, or bring art and science into the classroom, instructor David Wheeler will take you where you want to go.
-No prior art training required for this five day workshop.
-Participants can explore one of the following tracks:
+The Natural Science Illustration Workshop is geared for students, teachers, scientists, artists and illustrators, poets and writers, and those walking the tide lines, wondering.
+Whether you want to illustrate your natural history journal with sketches or watercolor, or hone your observational skills and artistic talents to create scientifically accurate drawings, instructor David Wheeler will take you where you want to go.
+No prior art training required for this the workshop.
+Everyone will take away a different skills.

 - Instructor: David Wheeler, B.F.A., M.F.A., teaches at the Pratt Institute's Center Extension Campus at Munson-Williams-Proctor Arts Institute.
 He has made life-sized models of dinosaurs for the American Museum of Natural History and the Osaka Museum of Natural History in Japan.
 He is a veteran marine science illustrator whose art work is in the permanent collections of museums, universities, and marine centers in this country and abroad.